Eisoptrophobia: The Fear of Mirrors

 Is the idea of catching your reflection in the mirror or any reflective surface repulsive?

-Do you get distressed every time you see any reflective surfaces, like kitchen utensils or cutlery pieces?
+Do you get nervous every time you see any reflective surface, such as kitchen utensils or cutlery pieces—even foil wrap?

-You probably don’t have any idea why this happens?
-Or maybe you are so used to avoiding mirrors that it’s become a huge part of your daily routine.
-As long as it hasn’t created any major issue in your life, you can simply avoid it, right?
+You probably don’t have any idea why this happens.
+Or maybe you’re so used to avoiding mirrors that it’s become part of your daily routine.
+As long as it doesn’t create any major issue in life, it’s okay to avoid it, right?

-This condition is called eisoptrophobia or the phobia of mirrors where the person feels extreme fear and revulsion towards mirrors and seeing their reflection.
-Though it might sound scary, it’s curable.
+This condition is called eisoptrophobia or the phobia of mirrors.
+With eisoptrophobia, you feel extreme fear or revulsion towards mirrors and seeing your reflection.
+Though it might sound scary, you can learn to manage it.

-Derived from the Greek language, eisoptro means mirror in Greek, whereas phobia means fear.
-This condition is a fear of reflection where the person exhibits extreme fear and anxiety over mirrors and self-reflection.
+Derived from the Greek language, eisoptro means “mirror,” and phobia means “fear.”
+This condition is a fear of reflection where an individual exhibits extreme fear and anxiety over mirrors and self-reflection.

-One mustn’t confuse this with hatred or dislike for mirrors.
-It’s a medical condition where the person is unable to control their reaction to mirrors.
+Don’t confuse this with a hatred or dislike for mirrors themselves.
+Eisoptrophobia is a mental health condition where you are unable to control your reaction to your reflection in mirrored surfaces.

 Everything You Need to Know about Eisoptrophobia

-Just like most phobias, eisoptrophobia also known as catoptrophobia, is a simple phobia.
-Simple or specific phobias are characterized by trigger points.
-As phobias fall under the parent category of anxiety disorders, they are usually caused by a specific reason.
-In this case, it is the mirror.
+Just like most phobias, eisoptrophobia, also known as catoptrophobia, is a simple phobia.
+As phobias are considered anxiety disorders, they’re usually caused by a specific reason.
+They usually also have a specific trigger, in this case, a mirror.

-Most people who have phobias are aware of their condition.
-While they understand that the fear is unreasonable, they are incapable of battling it.
-They cannot control their reactions.
+Most who have phobias are aware of their condition.
+While they understand that the fear is unreasonable, they cannot control their reactions.

-Most phobias are caused due to reasons that are beyond the control of the individual.
-However, once they focus on why this happens, they can treat their condition accordingly.
+Also, phobias are generally caused by reasons beyond your control.
+However, once you focus on the cause, you can treat your condition accordingly.

 What Causes Eisoptrophobia?

-As eisoptrophobia is fear of reflections, eisoptrophobia has something to do with how a person views himself or herself.
+As eisoptrophobia is fear of reflections, eisoptrophobia has something to do with how a person views him or herself.
 There are many reasons why this happens.
-However, as its an anxiety disorder, it could be due to the following reasons:
+However, since it is an anxiety disorder, it could be due to one of the following reasons:

 Trauma

-A major physical or psychological trauma inflicted on a person can also cause this disorder.
-Sufferers of emotional or physical harassment such as acid attack victims, people who have faced stalkers, eve-teasers, or molesters can develop a deep repulsion for their appearance.
+A major physical or psychological trauma inflicted on a person may cause this disorder.
+Sufferers of emotional or physical harassment such as acid attack victims and those who have faced stalking or sexual assault may develop a deep repulsion for their appearance.

-As they get targeted for their looks, they start feeling that must be why they went through such a horrific experience.
-Watching themselves in the mirrors reminds them of their painful experiences.
+If they were targeted for their appearance, they start feeling that must be why they went through such a horrific incident.
+Seeing themselves in the mirrors reminds them of their painful experiences.

-People with low self-esteem feel they are not good enough either to look at and in every other aspect as well.
-Such people can also develop a phobia of looking at their reflection.
+People with low self-esteem may feel they’re not good enough to look at.
+Some may also develop a phobia of looking at their own reflection.

-People battling with depression are fighting within themselves.
-Though there could be many reasons for depression, one prominent reason is how the patient views themselves.
+Those with depression are battling within themselves.
+Though there could be many reasons for depression, one reason could be how they view themselves.

-It affects their confidence, self-esteem, making them incapable of loving themselves.
-Though not everybody with depression is eisoptrophobic, it can be one of the side effects of depression.
+This affects their confidence and self-esteem, making them incapable of loving themselves.
+Though not everyone with depression is eisoptrophobic, it can be one of the side effects of depression.

 Body Dysmorphic Disorder

-In this disorder, a person starts obsessing over their physical attributes such as big eyes, face fat, or large ears, etc. These are minor flaws to others.
-However, to the person, it’s a source of embarrassment.
+In this disorder, one starts obsessing over their physical attributes.
+They may feel their eyes are too big, their face too fat, or their ears too large, etc. These are minor flaws to others.
+However, to the individual with body dysmorphic disorder, it’s a source of embarrassment.

-Though most people are embarrassed about such things, they forget about them eventually.
-However, those who have this disorder, obsess over them constantly.
-Hence, this too can lead to a phobia of reflections.
+Though many get embarrassed about such things, they forget about them eventually.
+However, those who have this disorder obsess over them.
+Their obsessing can lead to a phobia of reflections.

 Head Injury

-Being in an accident that causes brain damage can also lead to several phobias.
+Being in an accident that causes brain damage can also lead to phobias.
 Coupled with severe traumatic experiences, these phobias can be specific.
-The brain works differently for people who have had a head injury.
-That is precisely why they are helpless victims who are aware of how irrational their fears are but incapable of changing their situation.
+The brain works differently for those who have had a head injury.
+Those with head injury may be aware of how irrational their fears are, yet feel incapable of changing their situation.

 Hereditary

 This is rare, but if someone in the family has a similar disorder, then one can inherit it.
-This has nothing to do with the person’s personal experiences.
-Depending on how intense it is, it can be treated accordingly.
+This has nothing to do with personal experiences.
+It is a genetic disposition toward developing an anxiety disorder or phobia.

 Symptoms of Eisoptrophobia